-Finally, a pattern search is performed on both the original and the simulated event trace.
-The main target of the search is the classification of wait states and their quantification broken down by call path and process.
-The results of the two analyses are subtracted using a difference operator [12] defined over the set of potential search outputs.
+Finally, a wait-state search is performed on both the original and the simulated event trace, classifying and quantifying all instances broken down by call path and process.
+The results of the two analyses are subtracted using a difference operator [9] defined over the set of potential search outputs.
 For every type of wait state, the operator essentially calculates the element-wise difference between corresponding (call path, process) matrices, taking into account that the simulated run may exhibit call paths not present in the original run and vice versa.
-The difference data set can be visually explored to assess the changes the modified behavior has brought about, in particular with respect to the reduction or migration of wait states (Figure 4).
+The difference data set can be visually explored to assess the changes the modified behavior has brought about, in particular with respect to the reduction or migration of wait states.
 Propagating the effects of changes starting from the point of their injection onwards through the entire execution and also carrying influences over to remote processes, our simulator allows the verification of causal connections between temporally or spatially distant performance phenomena within the confidence limits our simulator offers.